adjust/dev-docs/docs/web/recording/global-params.md

 # Set up global parameters

-You can send additional information from the SDK with each session and event by registering global callback and partner parameters.
+You can send additional information from the SDK with each {term}`session` and event by registering global callback and partner parameters.

 ## Global callback parameters